ivannotes/blog-post/develop_single_app_with_react.md

 Above layout is the current project layout I use.
-The application is implemented in the app folder, bundle is the compiler output folder where the compiled static assets are located, scss folder is where I put the styles, font for font file image for images.
-Look into app folder the layout's idead is borrowed from this article
+The application is implemented in the app folder, bundle is the compiler output folder where the compiled static assets are located, scss folder is where I put the styles, font for font files, image for images.
+Ideas about the layout of app folder is borrowed from this article
-[Presentational and Container Components](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0#.lrp0d7746) components are those which could be reused for multiple pages, containers are more like controllers.
+[Presentational and Container Components](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0#.lrp0d7746) components are those which could be reused, containers are more like controllers.
-For actions, reducers and stores are for redux, each folder is a represent of related component in redux. apis folder is for ajax api, all the ajax interfaces are defined here, containers will call those api to read date from or write data to backend.
+For actions, reducers and stores are for [redux](http://redux.js.org/), each folder is a represent of related component in redux. apis folder is for ajax api, all the ajax interfaces are defined here, containers will call those api to read data from or write data to backend.

 #### Use Webpack To Compile Static Resouce

-To use Webpack we only need a config file to setup everything, below is a simple configure file I use, and I will explain what each part of it is about below.
+To use Webpack we only need a config file to setup everything.
+Below is a simple configure file I use, and I will explain what each part of it is about in the following.

     module.exports = {
         entry: {